 start seeing the scales move in the right direction!

 3. Drink water

-For more on water see this post: Are You Getting Enough Water?
+For more on water and dehydration see this post: Are You Getting Enough Water?
 The Effects Of Dehydration On Your Health

-4. Breathe for a super easy natural energy boost
+4. Breathe for an instant natural energy boost

-Activating your parasympathetic nervous system relaxes you enough to let go of the stress in your mind and body.
+Activating your parasympathetic nervous system (the rest and relax system) relaxes you enough to let go of the stress in your mind and body.
 You can do this quickly and easily with simple breathing techniques.

-I particularly like the 4-7-8 method that I talk about in this post: Relax With Gaba And The 4-7-8 Breathing Method
+I personally love the 4-7-8 method that I talk about in this post: Relax With Gaba And The 4-7-8 Breathing Method

 5. Make sure you get enough sleep

-My best suggestions for making that happen are:
+My best suggestions for making this happen are: